 - The head node partitioning layout is the only installation setting that cannot easily be changed after the completion (section 3.3.23) of installation.
-It should therefore be decided upon with care. - By default, Bright Cluster Manager mounts ext2/3/4 filesystems on the head node with ACLs unset and extended attributes unset.
-If files require extended attributes or ACLs then the user_xattr and acl options can be set in, for example, the /etc/fstab configuration file. - A text editor pops up when the edit button of a partitioning layout is clicked (figure 3.26).
+It should therefore be decided upon with care. - By default, Bright Cluster Manager mounts ext2/3/4 filesystems on the head node with ACLs set and extended attributes set. - A text editor pops up when the edit button of a partitioning layout is clicked (figure 3.26).
 This allows the administrator to view and change layout values within the layout's configuration XML file using the schema in Appendix D.1 of the Administrator Manual.